michaelchu1996/learn_for_code/README.md

 # learn_for_code
 begineer coding project for me

-the project will continuously upload the solution of the tasks of Martyr2's
+the project will tried to solve the tasks by Martyr2's
 url: http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/

 Aim